Biden approves $800M in new military assistance for Ukraine | Technology

 The Ukrainians also will receive armored personnel carriers, armored Humvees, naval drone vessels used in coastal defense, and gear and equipment used to protect soldiers in chemical, biological, nuclear and radiological attacks.

-“This new package of assistance will contain many of the highly effective weapons systems we have already provided and new capabilities tailored to the wider assault we expect Russia to launch in eastern Ukraine,” Biden said in a statement Wednesday.
+“This new package of assistance will contain many of the highly effective weapons systems we have already provided and new capabilities tailored to the wider assault we expect Russia to launch in eastern Ukraine,” Biden said in a statement.

-“The steady supply of weapons the United States and its allies and partners have provided to Ukraine has been critical in sustaining its fight against the Russian invasion,” Biden added.

-“It has helped ensure that (Russia President Vladimir) Putin failed in his initial war aims to conquer and control Ukraine.
-We cannot rest now.”
-Biden announced the aid after a call with Ukrainian President Volodymyr Zelenskyy.

 Biden is under pressure from members of both parties in Congress to expand and accelerate U.S. aid.